jake-the-dev/A-Pets-Life/README.md

 </details>

 <details><summary>Out of Scope</summary>
+SweetAlerts2
+Filter: Show only user created memories.
 Add a list of Pets per user.
 When creating a memory select Pet to add.
+Filter: Show only created memories of Pet
+Each Pet added to memory has a Pet avatar with link to Pet bio.
 Search
 Search on Pets
 Search on Tags